douglasyao/FR-Perturb/README.md

 **13**. `--guide-pooled` specifies whether to run the version of FR-Perturb that assumes data is generated from guide pooling.

-**14**. `--droplet-pooled` specifies whether to run the version of FR-Perturb that assumes data is generated from droplet pooling.
+**14**. `--cell-pooled` specifies whether to run the version of FR-Perturb that assumes data is generated from cell pooling.

 # Output